 Parties may go directly to the SAT for certain administrative or urgent matters.
 Use the SAT Wizard to determine whether you need to obtain a certificate from the Small Business Commissioner.

-- Visit the Department of Commerce website for information on commercial tenancy agreements.
+- Visit the Department of Mines, Industry Regulation and Safety website for information on commercial tenancy agreements.

 - Read our Common questions about the Commercial Tenancy Act publications.